Reflective Supervision Learning Collaborative©

 Please visit nysaimh.org for further details about the trajectory of Infant Mental Health across the state and the Endorsement process.

 This course is designed for multi-disciplinary professionals in supervisory or leadership roles in infant and young child-serving agencies/fields in the Greater Rochester Area.
 While participants are not required to have prior training or practice experience in Reflective Supervision, they must value or interest in reflective capacity, relationship-based work, the professional use of self, cultural awareness, the balance between thoughts and emotions, and the parallel process.
-It is expected that some participants will have the goal of NYS-AIMH Endorsement as an Infant Mental Health Specialist or an Infant Mental Health Mentor-Clinical, this is not a required outcome for this Learning Collaborative.
+It is expected that some participants will have the goal of NYS-AIMH Endorsement as an Infant Mental Health Specialist or an Infant Mental Health Mentor-Clinical, though this is not a required outcome for this Learning Collaborative.
 While this is not an exhaustive list, supervisors and leaders from the disciplines/fields/sectors of nursing, child-life specialists, social work, occupational therapy, speech therapy, physical medicine, nutrition, home visitation, psychotherapy, child welfare, legal field, and early childhood education will be a good fit for this Learning Collaborative.